 CPR Instructors teach the 3 hour American Heart Association CPR course to OA leaders and other members of the University community.
 In order to become a CPR Instructor you must complete the CPR Instructor Course.

 Leader Trainers carry the tremendous responsibility of training Princeton students to lead groups in a backcountry setting.
 As a result, we take the qualities and qualifications of a Leader Trainer applicant very seriously.
-A Leader Trainer applicant should be entirely comfortable in an outdoor leadership role and ready to take on the next level of leadership: teaching others how to lead.
+A Leader Trainer applicant should be comfortable in an (outdoor) group leadership role and ready to take on the next level of leadership: teaching others how to lead.

 During the year, OA Leaders are responsible for planning both single- and multi-day trips.
 As trip leaders, you will need to apply to lead, contact participants, plan the trip, manage equipment needs, and complete various post-trip responsibilities, such as de-issue and expense reports.

 The Advanced Leader Training Trip (ALTT) is a 5-night backpacking trip designed for those OA leaders who have led at least one trip and who want to focus on further developing their leadership and interpersonal skills.
 The advanced leadership techniques developed during the trip will be applicable both to the wilderness and to other areas of campus life.
 It will be led by Leader Trainers and take place in a remote wilderness location.